alex1ai/ugr-master-cc/containers.md

 # Terminating project itself: Authorization

-While I created a docker environment for this project in this milestone, I also made a huge step towards finising this project.
+While I created a docker environment for this project in this milestone, I also made a huge step towards finishing this project.

-I introduced autorization in order to control the usage of the webservice.
+I introduced authorization in order to control the usage of the webservice.
 Only authorized persons should be able to edit content, but everyone can retrieve content via the GET routes.

 Therefore, I leveraged JWT in order to provide temporal access to all routes after login.
 A person can not register himself easily (important for my scenario) but can be added by other authorized persons.